Sarvodaya Enclave

-Sarvodaya Enclave is an affluent residential colony in the South Delhi District of New Delhi, capital of India.
+Sarvodaya Enclave is an affluent residential colony in the Adhchini area of the South Delhi District of New Delhi, capital of India.

 Places of interest

-The colony has several beautiful houses that attracts architects and interior decorators from around geographies.
+The colony has several beautiful houses that attract architects and interior decorators from around geographies.
 It also has a Temple and Gurdwara within its boundaries.
 Adjacent to the colony there is Sri Aurobindo Ashram, Delhi Branch, The Mother's International School, and Mirambika Free Progress School.
-There is also an extension of UCO Bank within the Ashram boundaries.
+There is also an extension counter of UCO Bank within the Ashram boundaries.

 The colony is very green and houses many known veterans of diverse fields.

 DDA Market

 A small market inside the colony serves the residents of the colony with basic needs like Medicines, Groceries and Stationery.
 There is also a cyber cafe, photocopying and courier shops in the market.
+It has more than 300 stand alone houses which are further divided into multiple condos.
+It is one of the rich neighbourhoods in South Delhi with easy access to neighbouring cities of Gurgaon and Noida.
+It has easy connectivity to the Delhi Metro with Hauz Khas metro station being the closest one.